leikoilja/ha-google-home/.github/ISSUE_TEMPLATE/issue.md

 Issues not containing the minimum requirements will be closed:

-There will be a better change of resolving this issue if the following requirement is met:
+There will be a better change of resolving this issue if the following requirements is met:
 - A good description that describes in details what the issue is.
 - Version of the integration.
 - Version of glocaltokens package.